PlanningBiblio/PlanningBiblio/MT36324_TODO.md

 # Models

-* It ssems to work correctly for models which are created with an original framework.
+* OK It seems to work correctly for models which are created with an original framework.
-* 1./ But when we load a model created from a framework's copy, the framework is not loaded.
+* OK, FIXED 1./ But when we load a model created from a framework's copy, the framework is not loaded.
-* 2./ We want the modifications made on frameworks affect the models, but the modification are made on original frameworks, never on copies which are not editable.
+* OK, FIXED by going back to the origin then getting the latest copy 2./ We want the modifications made on frameworks affect the models, but the modification are made on original frameworks, never on copies which are not editable.
-In this case, we can't make it work
+OK, FIXED In this case, we can't make it work

 --> Try this :
 * the latest copy take the place of the original framework.
 The origin will be not modified, the latest copy can be modify.
 The models are reaffected to the latest copy.